BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

 The goal of pipelining is to gain some performance, so we need a way of measuring performance.
-The RISC-V ISA has a set of special registers (called CSR for Constrol and Status Registers).
+The RISC-V ISA has a set of special registers (called "CSR" for Constrol and Status Registers).
 There are many CSRs, used to control interrupts, protection levels, virtual memory...
 Here we will only implement two (or four) of them:
 - `CYCLE`: counts the clock ticks